jayantasamaddar/react-toolbelt/src/react-toolbelt-hooks/src/hooks/useChange/README.md

 to your components.
 This hook is implemented using the `@react-toolbelt/hooks` package.

-It takes two parameters, a `ref` and a `callback` function.
+It takes two parameters, a `element` and a `callback` function.

 ---

 ## Parameters

-### `ref`: Document | HTMLElement
+### `element`: Document | HTMLElement

-A ref to the component you want to listen to the click event on.
-This is an optional parameter, but if you don't provide a ref, the click event will be added to the entire document.
+The HTML Element on which to listen for change events (optional, defaults to the document object).

 > **Note**: Provide only a single element, not the entire ref object.